ilpersi/BHBot/README.md

 For the latest functionality it is recommended to compile your own version as there are frequent commits with bug-fixes and new functionality between major releases.

-## Notes
-* The image recognition engine can have trouble with high resolution / non-standard DPI.
-If you're having issues with the bot not starting try setting scaling to 100% and resolution 1920*1080 or less.

 ## Finally

 Hopefully this bot will prove useful to you, if you have any questions just raise an issue!
 Enjoy :-)